Injection Test: What are Primary and Secondary Injection Tests?

 Suppose either test fails and you detect anomalies in the functionality.
 In that case, you have to change the trip unit as soon as possible and mark it as defective.

-Why Do we Primary & Secondary Injection Tests?
+Why Do We Primary & Secondary Injection Tests?

 Due to the following reasons, you may want to use Injection Test Sets over a specific period.

-• For personal protection; It is vital to maintain the trip unit logic.
+• For personal protection, It is vital to maintain the trip unit logic.
 If the device cannot trip within the given time, it may cause arc flashes and electrical fires.
 As a result, it may damage your assets, and your life will be in danger.

 Secondary Injection Tests